 So has the economic impact it and other Dollywood Company components have at the local, regional and state level.

 That’s according to a study by a team at the University of Tennessee led by Dr. Burton English.
-It’s an update to a study the group produced in four years ago, when Dolly Parton announced the company’s plan to invest $300 million over between then and 2023.
+It’s an update to a study the group produced four years ago, when Dolly Parton announced the company’s plan to invest $300 million between then and 2023.